fjq-tongji/HRCF-CoT/README.md

 After removing redundant contents, we leverage VLMs to construct graph-based scene representations, further deriving attribute-aware information for key objects.
 Extensive experiments on seven hallucination benchmarks demonstrate the effectiveness of our framework: hallucination rates of GPT-4o and DeepSeek-VL2 are reduced by 1.58% on POPE and 5.60% on Object HalBench, respectively.
 Furthermore, LLaVA-1.6 model achieves a 48.26% increase in detailness and a 53.25% improvement in richness score.

-If you have any question, please feel free to email fanjq@tongji.edu.cn.

 ## :fire: News
 - Video demo [https://github.com/fjq-tongji/HRCF-CoT/releases/tag/video]
 - Created datasets [https://github.com/fjq-tongji/HRCF-CoT/tree/main/Annotation_results]

 ## :book: Model
 <p align="center">